 Performance Studies International

-Rashida K. Braggs is Assistant Professor in Africana Studies and affiliate faculty in American Studies and Comparative Literature at Williams College.
-With her background in Performance Studies, Mass Communications, Theater, and English, she consistently introduces a performative lens to African diasporic cultural expressions, from jazz to sports to mass media.
+Rashida K. Braggs is Assistant Professor in Africana Studies and faculty affiliate in American Studies and Comparative Literature at Williams College.
+With her background in Humanities (IHUM postdoctoral fellow at Stanford University), Performance Studies (Ph.D.
+Northwestern University), Mass Communications (M.S.
+Boston University), and Theater Studies and English (B.A.
+Yale University), Dr. Braggs introduces a performative lens to African diasporic cultural expressions, from jazz to sports to mass media.
+She consistently introduces a performative lens to African diasporic cultural expressions, from jazz to sports to mass media.
 Her book Jazz Diasporas: Race, Music and Migration in Post-World War II Paris (2016) analyzes music, literature, film, historical documents and ethnographic interviews in order to investigate the illusion of a color-blind Paris that seduced African American musicians, the strategies they used to thrive in Paris, and the transformations in personal identity that paralleled jazz’s own morphing identity from 1946-1963.
 Her work has also been published in such journals as Nottingham French Studies, The Journal of Popular Music, Palimpsest: A Journal on Women, Gender, and the Black International and The James Baldwin Review.

 Dr. Braggs consistently interweaves her scholarly explorations with her pedagogical practices.
 As a postdoctoral fellow at Stanford University and visiting professor at the University of Heidelberg in Germany, she has taught classes in introductory theater and performance, race & gender in literature, and American literature & art history.
 Her courses at Williams College such as 13 Ways of Looking at Jazz, Groovin’ the Written Word: The Role of Music in African American Literature, Race(ing) Sports: Issues, Themes and Representations of Black Athletes, and Comic Lives: Graphic Novels & Dangerous Histories of the African Diaspora all teach students to explore ways that performance, though seemingly just entertainment, conveys much about a society’s values, patterns and negotiations of power.
 In addition to her scholarship and pedagogy, Dr. Braggs enjoys putting performance to practice by acting, writing, slamming poetry, singing, and playing multiple sports.